 Visitation can be conducted through different means based on a facility's structure and residents' needs, such as in resident rooms, dedicated visitation spaces, outdoors, and for compassionate care situations.
-Regardless of how visits are conducted, there are certain core principles and best practices that reduce the risk of COVID-19 transmission.
-Each facility's administrator is responsible for ensuring the following measures are in place and that staff adheres to this policy.
+Regardless of how visits are conducted, there are certain core principles and best practices of infection control that reduce the risk of transmission.
+Each facility's administrator is responsible for ensuring the following measures are in place and that staff adhere to this policy.

-Core Principles of COVID-19 Infection Prevention
+Core Principles of Infection Control Program

-A. Screening of all staff, providers, and authorized vendors who provide direct care to our residents who enter the facility for signs and symptoms of COVID-19 and denying entry for those with signs or symptoms of COVID-19 infection (regardless of the visitor's vaccination status).
+A. Screening of all staff, providers, and authorized vendors who provide direct care to our residents who enter the facility for signs and symptoms of an infectious and transmittable infection.
+This is noted on facility postings of possible signs and symptoms.
+Entry may be denied for those with signs or symptoms of a contagious infection (regardless of the visitor's vaccination status) if the visitor refuses to comply with CORE principles.